 Zabbix Agent Installation and Configuration Guide on FreeBSD 12.0

-In this guide, we are going to see Zabbix agent installation and its configuration in FreeBSD12.0 operating system.
-This guide will help many FreeBSD users to monitor their machines via the Zabbix monitoring system.
-Here we are going to install Zabbix-agent v4.0.25 in different ways which are listed below,
+In this guide, we are going to see zabbix agent installation and it’s configuration in FreeBSD12.0 operating system.
+This guide will help many freebsd users to monitor their machines via zabbix monitoring system.
+Here we are going to install zabbix-agent v4.0.25 from different ways which are listed below,

 Before proceeding with installation, make sure that your ports tree collection is up to date by running the below command,